 - E. Loop Supporting Requirements (locations at which the loop will be supported)

-- F. Fluid type (Normally Flare and condensate lines require 2D loop)
+- F. Fluid type (Normally Flare and condensate lines require a 2D loop)

 - G. Line sagging criteria from Project specification (Sometimes Steam, Condensate, Two-Phase flow lines, and Flare lines require sagging limited within 3-5 mm for others it can go up to 15 mm)